 - A hiking mecca amid the Wasatch and Oquirrh Mountains, Traverse Ridge and Great Salt Lake

 - Five National Parks

-The Early Childhood Innovation Lab cost is $3,750 and includes 6-day seminar, housing, shuttles, food, and site seeing.
+The Early Childhood Innovation Lab cost is $3,000 and includes a 6-day seminar, shuttles, food, and sightseeing.
 Participants are responsible for their own airfare to/from Salt Lake City.

-Participants will stay in the University Guest House for 6 nights (Sunday through Saturday), which is located on the University of Utah campus and within walking distance of the David Eccles School of Business Executive Education Building where the lab is held.
+Participants will also be responsible for housing, and a room block has been reserved for participants to stay in the University Guest House for 6 nights (Sunday through Saturday).
+The University Guest House is located on the University of Utah campus and within walking distance of the David Eccles School of Business Executive Education Building where the lab is held.

 Spring: June 4—9, 2018 (now open)

 This lab was created through a collaboration with National Head Start Association and various other partners.